 Prerequisite(s): PSY 101 and PSY 108, both with a minimum grade of C. Prerequisite or Co-requisite: MTH 162 or MTH 161.

 This course explores various questions about sleep and dreaming, including why we sleep and why we dream.
 Topics include how sleep and dreaming are scientifically studied, current theories and research on sleep and dreaming, sleep stages, and the neurological and psychological bases of sleep and dreaming.
 The course also examines the functions of sleep and dreaming, changes in sleep-wake cycles through the lifespan, various sleep-wake disorders, physical and psychological consequences of sleep deprivation, and healthy sleep practices.
 The course emphasizes sleep as an active process, vital to optimal physical and psychological health and functioning.
+Three class hours.

 This course explores the relationship between psychological factors and health issues.
 Traditional and complementary health care applications will be reviewed and evaluated.
 How do self-defeating thoughts, negative emotions (such as anxiety, anger, fear) and bad habits diminish health, vitality and longevity?
 Students will be encouraged to assess their own health patterns.
 Techniques for modifying lifestyle and managing stress are presented.
 Three class hours.